 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide was at 3:55 am and the next low tide will be at 4:30 pm.
-The first high tide was at 9:15 am and the next high tide will be at 11:45 pm.
+In the high tide and low tide chart, we can see that the first low tide will be at 3:15 am and the next low tide at 3:25 pm.
+The first high tide will be at 8:10 am and the next high tide at 10:40 pm.

-The lunar phase is a Waxing Crescent.
-Today we have 11 hours and 25 minutes of sun.
-The solar transit is at 12:30 pm and the length of time the moon will be visible will be 14 hours and 43 minutes.
+The lunar phase is a Waning Gibbous.
+Today we will have 14 hours and 3 minutes of sun.
+The solar transit will be at 1:19 pm and the length of time the moon will be visible will be 9 hours and 9 minutes.

-The tidal coefficient today is 47, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient drops to 41 to end the day with a tidal coefficient of 37.
-The tide heights today are 3.3 m, 4.4 m, 1.7 m and 4.3 m.
+The tidal coefficient today is 75, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient drops to 69 to end the day with a tidal coefficient of 65.
+The tide heights today are 3.3 m, 4.4 m, 1.0 m and 4.8 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Comox which is of 5.4 m and a minimum height of 0.0 m.

-The solunar fishing calendar in Comox tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Comox tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are:

-from 5:34 am to 7:34 am, very high activity Major period (moon down).
-This period of high activity coincides with sunrise; therefore the sun will exercise more influence, resulting in an excellent time for fishing
+from 4:56 am to 6:56 am, high activity Major period (moon up).
+This period also coincides with sunrise; therefore the sun will exercise more influence, possibly obtaining greater activity than expected

 Tide timetable for Comox.
 The times are generated in local time in British Columbia and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: